 Net cash provided by operating activities decreased by \$226.5 million to \$683.5 million for the year ended December 31, 2016 as compared to the year ended December 31, 2015.
-The primary drivers of the decrease were lower cash inflows from operations and lower inflows related to lower customer prepayments received under our long-term service contracts; partially offset by higher inflows related to the amount and timing of interest payments, higher inflows from accounts payable and accrued expenses.
+The primary drivers of the decrease were lower cash inflows from operations and lower inflows related to lower customer prepayments received under our long-term service contracts; partially offset by higher inflows related to the amount and timing of interest payments, higher inflows from receivables resulting from improved collections, and higher inflows from accounts payable and accrued expenses.
 During the year ended December 31, 2016, cash flows from operating activities reflected a \$58.8 million outflow related to deferred revenue from amortization of existing customer prepayments and a \$51.3 million cash outflow related to prepaid expenses and other assets; partially offset by a \$47.1 million inflow related to the amount and timing of interest payments and a \$35.9 million inflow related to fewer payments of accounts payable.